Change-Point Testing for Risk Measures in Time Series: Simulations

 \subsection{Confidence Intervals}

-In Figure \ref{F1} below, we vary the time series sample size from 200 to 2000 and examine the widths and empirical coverage probability of the 95\% confidence intervals for ES at the 0.95 level (in the upper tail past the 95th percentile) produced by the sectioning and self-normalization methods (Section \ref{S3p1}) for the AR(1) and ARCH(1) processes introduced above.
-Each data point is the averaged result over 10,000 replications.
-For each replication, we initialize the AR(1) process with its stationary distribution, and for the ARCH(1) process we use a burn-in period of 5,000 to approximately reach stationarity.
+We begin by studying how the empirical coverage probability of confidence intervals depends on the sample size.
+In Figure \ref{F1}, we vary the time series sample size from 200 to 3,000 and examine the widths and empirical coverage probabilities of the 95\% confidence intervals for ES in the upper 5th percentile.
+These confidence intervals are constructed using the sectioning and self-normalization methods (Section \ref{S3p1}) for the GARCH(1,1) process introduced above.
+For comparison, we also include confidence intervals constructed using the block bootstrap method, as described in \cite{buhlmann2002bootstraps}.

+For the sectioning method, we show that the results are robust to the sectioning parameter $m$.
+We study the coverage probability and confidence intervals for the sectioning parameter $m\in \{2,5,8,10\}$.
+For the self-normalization method, we use the functional $T(Y)$ defined as $T(Y)=( \int_0^1 (Y(t)-tY(1))^2dt)^{1/2}$, as recommended in Section \ref{S3p1}.
+The block bootstrap method is applied with block lengths $l\in \{20,50\}$, and for this method, confidence intervals are constructed using the 0.025 and 0.975 quantiles of its empirical distribution.
+We average the estimates run over 10,000 replications.
+For each replication, we use a burn-in period of 5,000 to ensure the GARCH(1,1) process approximately reaches stationarity.
+Appendix B collects a comprehensive set of additional robustness results that confirm our findings.
+We repeat the simulation study for GARCH (1,1) models with parameters $\lambda_2 \in \{0.5, 0.6, 0.7, 0.8\}$ and $t$-distributed innovations $\epsilon_i$ with degrees of freedom $\nu=15$.

-Generally, the sectioning method produces smaller confidence intervals, but yields lower empirical coverage probability compared to the self-normalization method.
-This is especially pronounced for small sample sizes such as 200 or 400.
-As sample size increases, the performance of the two methods becomes more similar, and the desired coverage probability of 0.95 is approximately reached.
+Figure \ref{F1} shows that both the self-normalization method and sectioning method with different parameters $m$ achieve good coverage when the sample size is large.
+In particular, the coverage probability of the confidence intervals constructed by the sectioning method is robust to different choices of $m \in [2,10]$.
+In contrast, the block bootstrap method yields lower coverage probabilities and performs worse than our proposed methods{, requiring larger sample sizes to approximate the nominal coverage rate}.
+Additionally, the block bootstrap is also sensitive to the choice of the block length.
+Furthermore, the sectioning method with a larger $m\in \{5,8,10\}$ produces smaller confidence intervals, but generally yields lower empirical coverage probabilities compared to the self-normalization method.
+This is especially pronounced for small sample sizes such as 200 or 500.\footnote{{While a sample size of 200 or 500 is statistically small, obtaining such samples at lower frequencies (e.g., quarterly data) requires a long time span.}} As the sample size increases, the performance of the two methods becomes more similar, and the desired coverage probability of 0.95 is approximately reached.
+While choosing $m=2$ in the sectioning method can lead to wider confidence intervals, this can be easily identified in practice, allowing for the selection of a larger $m$ that leads to a tighter interval width.